US STOCKS-S&P, Nasdaq close at record highs on optimism about Biden stimulus plan

 Technology .SPLRCT, consumer discretionary .SPLRCD and communication services .SPLRCL which includes Alphabet and Facebook, were the only S&P sectors in green.

-Energy .SPNY was the biggest drag among 11 major S&P sectors, following news Biden revoked the Keystone XL oil pipeline project's presidential permit.
+Energy .SPNY slipped 3.44% as the biggest drag among 11 major S&P sectors, following news Biden revoked the Keystone XL oil pipeline project's presidential permit.

 With valuations near a 20-year high, corporate results could present an important test of whether the stock market rally has run ahead of fundamentals.